zwilias/mongoReducer/examples/apache-acceslog/readme.md

 So we define a new map-reduce action, which we call "dailyReqs".
 It should operate on the `accesslog` collection, run every 5 minutes (or 300.000 milliseconds).
 There's a timestamp value with key `parsed_at` which can be used to make this an incremental map-reduce action.
 The `map` function simply takes the `date` field, turns it into an epoch, and uses this as a key to emit '1'.
 This way, our `reduce` function can be a simple `Array.sum(values)`, making it idempotent.

-Now, as a special little extra, we define a `pre`-processing function.
-And we make it run the `parseCollection` function we previously defined, to make sure all the values in the `accesslog` collection are defined when we execute our `mapreduce` command.
+Now, as a special little extra, we define a `pre`-processing functio, and we make it execute the `parseCollection` function we previously defined, to make sure all the values in the `accesslog` collection are defined when we execute our `mapreduce` command.
+As the parser, we pass it `db.parsers.findOne{...}` so that we can update the parser definition while the map-reduce Poller loop is running.

 Let's test it, to make sure it works: